fdazen/fda-documentation/general.md

   - general
 keywords: "languages, modes of arrival, identification types, sources of business, markets, display colors, guest information, reservation information, custom fields, alerts, tape chart."
 last_updated: "November 19th, 2015"
-summary: "The _General_ section of your Frontdesk Anywhere helps you personalize your account, set up hotel messages and configure automatic emails.
-You will also be able to decide which fields are to be mandatory in any reservation folio, and if necessary you will be given the option to create new ones."
+summary: "The General section of your Frontdesk Anywhere helps you personalize your account, set up hotel messages and configure automatic emails.
+You will also be able to decide which fields are to be mandatory in any reservation folio, and if necessary you will be given the option to create new ones.  "
 published: true
 ---

-#**General**

-The _General_ section of your Frontdesk Anywhere helps you personalize your account, set up hotel messages and configure automatic emails.
-You will also be able to decide which fields are to be mandatory in any reservation folio, and if necessary you will be given the option to create new ones.

 ##**Languages**